-The Florida Board of Optometry was established to ensure that every person engaged in the practice of optometry in this state meets minimum requirements for safe practice.
-It is the legislative intent that such persons who fall below minimum standards or who otherwise present a danger to the public shall be prohibited from practicing in this state.
+The Florida Board of Optometry is composed of seven members appointed by the Governor and confirmed by the Senate.

-- Five members of the board must be licensed practitioners actively practicing in this state. - The remaining two members must be citizens of the state who are not, and have never been, licensed practitioners. - Additionally, the consumer members may not be connected with the practice of optometry or with any other vision-related profession or business. - At least one member of the board must be 60 years of age or older.
+Five members of the board must be licensed practitioners actively practicing in this state.

+The remaining two members must be citizens of the state who are not, and have never been, licensed practitioners.

+Additionally, the consumer members may not be connected with the practice of optometry or with any other vision-related profession or business.

+At least one member of the board must be 60 years of age or older.
-Defining Ocular Pharmaceutical Agent

-"Ocular pharmaceutical agent" means a pharmaceutical agent that is administered topically or orally for the diagnosis or treatment of ocular conditions of the human eye and its appendages ...
+Defining Ocular Pharmaceutical Agent "Ocular pharmaceutical agent" means a pharmaceutical agent that is administered topically or orally for the diagnosis or treatment of ocular conditions of the human eye and its appendages ...

-- Co-management of postoperative care shall be conducted pursuant to the requirements of this section and a patientspecific transfer of care letter that governs the relationship between the physician who performed the surgery and the licensed practitioner - The patient must be fully informed of, and consent in writing to, the co-management relationship for his or her care
+- Co-management of postoperative care shall be conducted pursuant to the requirements of this section and a patient-specific transfer of care letter that governs the relationship between the physician who performed the surgery and the - licensed practitioner The patient must be fully informed of, and consent in writing to, the co-management relationship for his or

-· The transfer of care letter shall confirm that it is not medically necessary for the physician who performed the surgery to provide such postoperative care to the patient and that it is clinically appropriate for the licensed practitioner to provide such postoperative care.
+The transfer of care letter shall confirm that it is not medically necessary for the physician who performed the surgery to provide such postoperative care to the patient and that it is clinically appropriate for the licensed practitioner to provide such postoperative care.
 The patient must be fully informed of, and consent in writing to, the co-management relationship for his or her care